 The only root of the polynomial x2 is x = 0.
 Therefore, 0 is the only value of x we can plug into the equation y = x2 if we want to get 0 for y.
 Un-coincidentally, the only point on the graph of y = x2 with a y-coordinate of 0 is the point (0, 0).

 Once again, an appearance by the ever-popular 0.
 That guy is everywhere lately.
 He must be promoting a new film.

-Let's do some slightly more interesting, albeit more complicated examples.
-Of course we could just graph these on the calculator, but we'd like to understand why we're getting the pictures we're getting, so unless you have one of those calculators that blabs on and on about how it "got there, " let's go ahead and do the work ourselves.
+Let's do some slightly more interesting, though more complicated, examples.
+Of course, we could just graph these on the calculator, but we'd like to understand why we're getting the pictures we're getting.
+So unless you have one of those calculators that blabs on and on about how it "got there, " let's go ahead and do the work ourselves.

 Sometimes we'll be asked to sketch a graph.
 Don't stress; no points will be taken off for less-than-perfectly-straight lines or a complete lack of artistic ability.
 The idea is to draw the rough shape of the graph and label a couple of easy values, but not to worry about pinpoint accuracy.
 Save the pinpoint accuracy for archery practice.

 Without using a calculator, sketch a graph of the function y = x2 + 1.

 Honestly, when we graph y = x2 + 1, we get the graph of y = x2 moved up by 1 unit.
 The only value we need to label on the sketch is y = 1.